 To obtain an injunction, by contrast, a private plaintiff must generally show that monetary damages would not be an adequate remedy because it cannot prove the amount of damages with reasonable certainty.
 The forms of injunctive relief discussed above (including behavioural and structural remedies) are in theory available to private plaintiffs.

-1 Kenneth S Reinker and Daniel Culley are partners and Benjamin Reese is an associate at Cleary Gottlieb Steen & Hamilton LLP.
+1 Kenneth S Reinker and Daniel Culley are partners and Eugene K Kim is an associate at Cleary Gottlieb Steen & Hamilton LLP.

 2 See Verizon Communications Inc. v.
 Law Offices of Curtis V Trinko LLP, 540 US 398, 407 (2004).